Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 Once an order is confirmed the next screen would have something to keep track of the order if I get server communication both ways working.

-This is what I have in mind right now, in terms of the interface coices I have made:
+This is what I have in mind right now, in terms of the interface choices I have made:

 ![undergroundAppDraftCropped](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/5ae39d76-aec3-47c2-b9fb-a7024692bebe)

-I'm not sure if I am going to use actual pictures of items or the emoji images.
+I am likely going to use more realistic pictures than the emojis pictured above.

 ### Development Plan

 #### What platform to support?
-**My current plan is to make it an Android app.** I might try to use the cross-platform development capabilities of my other choices below but Apple makes things difficult as Kotlin, which is in development but available for cross-platform, [expects me to have Xcode][link4] to test on iOS phones which is exclusive to macs [4].
+**My current plan is to make it an Android app.** I might try to use the cross-platform development capabilities of my other choices below but Apple makes things difficult as Kotlin, which is in development but available for cross-platform, [expects me to have Xcode][link4] to test on iOS phones which are exclusive to macs [4].

 #### Language and Integrated Development Environment (IDE) decisions
 I intend to continue using [Android Studio][link5] as my IDE for this project.
 I chose this because I am more familiar with it as I used it during my May term Android development class and it's Google's official Android app IDE [5].
 This means it will be up to date and have a lot of helpful documentation and helpful sources online.